pippinpen/pippinpen/README.md

 ### Hi I'm Pip 👋

-I'm a creative full-stack junior developer working with JavaScript and React, Node and Express.
+I'm a creative fullstack developer working with JavaScript and React, Node and Express.

 Combining professional-grade software engineering skills with UX/UI design skills, I come from an art & design background 🎨 where thinking critically and outside the box is essential!